 “Substantial Gainful Activity.”
-The term “Substantial Gainful Activity” means the Member is qualified, physically and by education and experience, to pursue employment with earnings equal to or exceeding one-third of the Member’s rate of Base Pay at Disability.
+The term “Substantial Gainful Activity” means the Member is qualified, physically and by education and experience, to pursue employment with earnings equal to or exceeding one-third of the Member’s rate of Base Pay in Effect at Disability.

 “Transitional Duty.”
-The term “Transitional Duty” means available tasks that allow a disabled member to return to work at an assignment that is less physically/mentally demanding than the member’s regular work for a limited period of time.
+The term “Transitional Duty” means available tasks that allow a disabled Member to return to work at an assignment that is less physically/mentally demanding than the Member’s regular work for a limited period of time.
 Also known as “Limited Duty.”

 “Vocational Assessment.”
 The term “Vocational Assessment” means an evaluation, performed by a certified vocational counselor, consisting of one or more tests conducted to determine if a Member has reached a level of Substantial Gainful Activity.

 “Vocational Rehabilitation.”
-The term “Vocational Rehabilitation” means any services, goods, or allowance intended to support the Member’s return to work efforts.
+The term “Vocational Rehabilitation” means any services, goods or allowance intended to support the Member’s return to work efforts.
 A process initiated as early as possible for a Member who has been disabled and may require a different job or career as a result.
-May include Vocational Assessment, labor market surveys, developing alternative work plans, retraining, and assistance with job-seeking skills.
+May include Vocational Assessment, labor market surveys, developing alternative work plans, retraining and assistance with job-seeking skills.

 5.10.03 – TRANSITIONAL DUTY RETURN TO WORK PROGRAM

-The FPDR Transitional Duty Return to Work Program is a program designed to assist Members who are temporarily disabled due to an injury or illness.
+The Transitional Duty Return to Work Program is a program designed to assist Members who are temporarily disabled due to an injury or illness.

 (A) When a Member reports an injury or illness, he/she will be given certain forms to take to a doctor upon completion of an examination and/or treatment.
-If the doctor determines that the Member is not able to return to their regular duty, but is capable of some level of work activity, the doctor will complete the appropriate forms indicating the restrictions and conditions for transitional work.
+If the doctor determines that the Member is not able to return to his/her regular duty but is capable of some level of work activity, the doctor will complete the appropriate forms indicating the restrictions and conditions for transitional work.
 FPDR will provide this information to the Member’s bureau which will then attempt to provide limited transitional work until the Member is able to resume regular duties.

 (B) Members performing limited Transitional Duty will receive their regular rate of pay for hours worked.
 If they work their regular full shift, there will be no loss of wages.
-If they work less than their regular full shift, a disability benefit will be payable in accordance with Chapter 5 of the City Charter and the FPDR Administrative Rules.
+If they work less than their regular full shift, a disability benefit will be payable in accordance with Chapter 5 of the City Charter and these Administrative Rules.
 The Member’s bureau may modify, change or discontinue the Transitional Duty assignment or conditions of the program at any time.

-(C) Whenever the Director has medical evidence that a Member who is receiving disability benefits is capable of performing Transitional Duty the Director shall notify the Member's Bureau Chief of that fact.
-Included in the notification will be a report of the member's limitations and a request that the Bureau Chief provide the Member with a job that is compatible with the Member's limitations.
+(C) Whenever the Director has medical evidence that a Member who is receiving disability benefits is capable of performing Transitional Duty the Director shall notify the Member's bureau chief of that fact.
+Included in the notification will be a report of the Member's limitations and a request that the bureau chief provide the Member with a job that is compatible with the Member's limitations.